-Georgina Island First Nation Fixed Link Project Description
+Georgina Island First Nation Fixed Link Background Information

 The Chippewas of Georgina Island First Nation is located both on and off the south shore of Lake Simcoe and is approximately 100 km north of the Greater Toronto Area (GTA).
 The First Nation is governed by an elected band council, consisting of one Chief and four Councillors.
 Georgina Island First Nation Reserve No.33 consists of four separate land masses.
 There are three separate islands (Georgina Island, Snake Island, and Fox Island) which lie approximately 3 km off the southern shore of Lake Simcoe, and a small acreage located at Island Grove on the mainland.
 The largest nearby centre of population is the village of Sutton, which is located 6.5 km to the southwest of the First Nation.